-Water security, defined by UN-Water as "the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods. human well-being, and socioeconomic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability"1 is a critical challenge confronting South Africa in the 21st century.
-Water security presents a profound challenge to South Africa's social wellbeing and economic growth.
+Water security, defined by UN-Water as "the capacity of a population to safeguard sustainable access to adequate quantities of acceptable for sustaining livelihoods, quality water human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability"1 is a critical challenge confronting South Africa in the 21st century.
+Water security presents a profound challenge to South Africa's social well-being and economic growth.

 South Africa is a water scarce country, receiving around half of the global average annual rainfall, with this rainfall distributed unevenly across the country, and across seasons and years.
 This water scarcity is being exacerbated by escalating demand due to economic and population growth, urbanization and rising standards of living, unsustainable use and high levels of wastage and loss, and increasing pollution which renders water not fit for use.
-In addition, the degradation of wetlands, changes in rainfall patterns due to climate change and We must act now
+In addition, the degradation of wetlands, changes in rainfall patterns due to climate change and increasing temperatures also driven by climate change, are contributing to reduced security of supply.

+We must act now